Locations:

 Hookworm Disease

-Hookworms are parasites that live in the intestines of infected people.
-Hookworm eggs (larvae) spread in the feces (poop) of people with hookworm disease.
+Hookworms are parasites that live in the intestines of people who are infected.
+Hookworm eggs (larvae) spread in poop of people with hookworm disease.
 Many people have no symptoms, but signs of a hookworm infection include skin rash, fever, stomach pain and diarrhea.
+Medication can treat the infection.

 Overview